 By Halil M. Karaveli (vol. 3, no. 9 of the Turkey Analyst)

 The interests of the Islamic conservatives and the Kurds converged when both challenged the authority of the Turkish state.
 Today, however, the ruling Justice and development party (AKP) has little incentive to act differently toward the Kurds than its republican predecessors.
 And the Kurdish Peace and democracy party (BDP) has concluded that the cause of the Kurdish movement will not be advanced by supporting the AKP’s bid to tailor the constitution after its own needs.

 By Halil M. Karaveli (vol. 3, no. 2 of the Turkey Analyst)

 The Turkish military no longer commands the obedience of society.
 However, the demilitarization of the Turkish polity is not ushering in a reversal of the traditional state-society relationship.
 The omnipotence of the state is not in any basic sense challenged.
 The AKP seeks not so much to dismantle the absolute state authority that the military has embodied, as it strives to become its new embodiment.

-By Halil Magnus Karaveli (vol. 1, no. 17 of the Turkey Analyst)
+By Gareth Jenkins (vol. 2, no. 23 of the Turkey Analyst)